Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Diameter bounds for certain surfaces

 Note that $|\nabla_\Sigma\lambda|^2 = |\nabla_\gamma\lambda|^2 + \bangle{\nabla_\Sigma \lambda,\nu_\gamma}^2$, so we find

 However, we have seen above that $K_0 + \tfrac 12 h^2 + \bangle{\nabla_\Sigma h,\nu_\gamma}>0$.
 This is a contradiction, completing the proof. \end{proof}

 The following is the free-boundary analogue of the previous result.
 We note that Carlotto--Franz \cite[Proposition 1.8]{CarlottoFranz} have recently extended the original Schoen--Yau method \cite{SY:condensation} to the setting of stable free boundary minimal surfaces.
+As above, we use $\mu$-bubbles to give an alternative proof of this fact.\footnote{In fact, we prove a slightly stronger statement than \cite{CarlottoFranz}, as needed for the warped product inductive descent argument from \cite{SY:sing-PMT}.}

 \begin{lemm} For compact $2$-dimensional Riemannian manifold $(\Sigma^2,g)$ with boundary, suppose there is a smooth function $\lambda > 0$ so that

 in $\Sigma$ for some $K_0 \in (0,\infty)$.
 Suppose also that $\bangle{\nabla_\Sigma \lambda,\eta} = - k_{\partial\Sigma} \lambda$ along $\partial\Sigma$ for $\eta$ the outwards pointing unit normal.
 Then, $\diam_g \Sigma \leq \sqrt{\tfrac {2}{K_0}} \pi$. \end{lemm} \begin{proof} If the diameter bound fails, we can argue precisely as in Lemma \ref{lemm:closed-2-dim-diam-bds} to find a free boundary $\mu$-bubble $\Omega$.
 Choose some curve $\gamma$ in $\partial \Omega$.
 If $\gamma$ is a closed loop, the calculations in Lemma \ref{lemm:closed-2-dim-diam-bds} yield a contradiction.
 As such, we assume that $\gamma : [a,b] \to \Sigma$ is an arc with $\partial\gamma \subset \partial\Sigma$.
 Using Proposition \ref{prop:fb-mu-bub}, the calculation above carries over to yield